Johnny Lawrence (character): Season 1

 Cobra Kai picks up 34 years after the first film.
 Now in his 50s, Johnny is a down-on-his-luck alcoholic loner who is estranged from his now-teenaged son Robby who he had with his ex-girlfriend Shannon Keene when both were younger, spending most of his time eating junk food, drinking Coors Banquet and often resorting to bottles of whiskey when depressed.
 He struggles to make a living as a handyman in the San Fernando Valley, but is fired from this job after getting into an argument with a customer.

 He appears to be oblivious to most technology released after the 1990s, as he still carries a flip phone and is unfamiliar with the Internet and social media platforms such as Facebook.
-In addition, Johnny cites Iron Eagle as his favorite movie and others 80's movies like First Blood, Over the Top, Bloodsport, Young Guns II, Best of the Best and the Rocky saga, and continues to listen to classic 1980s rock music, like Lynyrd Skynyrd, Van Halen, Black Sabbath, Scorpions, Twisted Sister, AC/DC, Metallica, Guns N' Roses and Billy Idol.
+In addition, Johnny cites Iron Eagle as his favorite movie and others 80's movies like First Blood, Over the Top, Bloodsport, Young Guns II, Missing in Action, Best of the Best and the Rocky saga, and continues to listen to classic 1980s rock music, like Ratt, Van Halen, Black Sabbath, Scorpions, Twisted Sister, AC/DC, Metallica, Guns N' Roses and Billy Idol.
 He also is jealous of Daniel, who is now the owner of a successful car dealership despite showing good sportsmanship to him by handing the trophy during the 1984 All-Valley Tournament.
 The duo re-encounter each other after Johnny's red Pontiac Firebird is towed to his dealership following a hit and run committed by Yasmine, a friend of Daniel's daughter Samantha.
 Johnny reluctantly allows Daniel to have the car repaired for free, but is enraged to find out that Sam is Daniel's daughter.

 One night, Johnny intervenes after witnessing his teenage neighbor Miguel Diaz being harassed by a group of rich bullies at a convenience store.
 Johnny defeats Kyler and his gang, but is arrested in the process.
 He is bailed out by Sid, who disowns him and offers to buy him out of his life with an undisclosed sum of money.
 Johnny initially rejects the money out of pride, but after reuniting with Daniel, Johnny uses the money to reopen the Cobra Kai dojo, with Miguel as his first student.
 Johnny initially struggles to gain new students, but after Miguel beats up Kyler and his crew in the cafeteria while they are confronting Sam, dozens of new recruits flock to the dojo.